willbrasic/Website_New/content/publication/JMP/index.md

 # publication: In *Hugo Blox Builder Conference*
 # publication_short: In *ICW*

 abstract: "This paper develops a dynamic model of rational addiction with quasi-hyperbolic discounting to evaluate flavor bans and nicotine caps.
-Using household-level panel data, I first present reduced-form evidence of addiction, forward-looking behavior, and the short-run effects of statewide flavor bans to motivate the structural model.
-Then, I estimate the structural model via pseudo-maximum likelihood, and simulate counterfactual policies such as a national flavor ban and the FDA's 2025 proposed nicotine cap, revealing long-run behavioral responses to such policies.
+Using household-level panel data, I first present reduced-form evidence of habit-persistence, forward-looking behavior, and the short-run effects of statewide flavor bans to motivate the structural model.
+Then, I estimate the structural model via pseudo-maximum likelihood, and simulate counterfactual policies such as a national flavor ban and the FDA’s 2025 proposed nicotine cap, revealing long-run behavioral responses to such policies.
 The model accounts for nicotine intake along with heterogeneity in flavor preferences and demographics, offering insights into behavioral spillovers and regulatory design."

 # Summary.
 An optional shortened abstract.
 summary: I construct and estimate a dynamic structural model of rational addiction to evaluate the long-run effects of tobacco product flavor bans and nicotine caps.